negyxo/ts-lite-store/README.md

 There are several methods that can be used to register a function.
 Each type will do its part a slightly different.
 These function are:

 `registerMutableObserver`
-As name suggests, this is mutable observer that can alter the state by returning the part of the state (DeepPartil<TState>) as a return value.

 `registerAsyncObserver`
-Registers an async observer (Promise<void>) for particular state part and triggers it when it is changed.
-As name suggests, this is mutable observer that can alter the state by returning the part of the state as a return value.

 `registerObserver`
-Registers regular observer that is only triggered but there is no special handling.

 `registerMutableInitializer`
-Similar to `registerMutableObserver` but this function doesn't observer nothing, it is only call once, when Observer is created.

 `registerAsyncInitializer`
-Similar to `registerAsyncObserver` but this function doesn't observer nothing, it is only call once, when Observer is created.

 `registerInitializer`
-Similar to `registerObserver` but this function doesn't observer nothing, it is only call once, when Observer is created.

 `registerDestructor`
-Registers function that will be called when Observer is removed from the store.

 *Connected mixin*

 The previous objects can be used as a standalone objects but their power comes when combining with Connected mixing (or ConnectedWithObserver).
-The Connected mixin returng React HOC that wraps the given component with the store/subscriber/and or observer.
+The Connected mixin returns React HOC that wraps the given component with the store/subscriber/and or observer.

 and the code: